captn3m0/captn3m0.github.com/_drafts/encryption-tools.md

 ---
-title: "My Setup: Passwords, 2FA, and security tidbits"
+title: 'My Setup: Passwords, 2FA, and security tidbits'
 layout: post
 ---

 I upgraded my encryption setup recently, so I thought I should write about it, just in case it is helpful to someone else.
 As a security professional, I have a different threat model from most folks, and as such my setup does involve a bit more complexity than what I'd recommend to everyone.
-But if you are a at-risk individual (journalist, person holding hundreds of bitcoins or other digital assets, activist) - you might consider duplicating some of this.
+But if you are a at-risk individual (journalist, person holding hundreds of bitcoins or other digital assets, activist) or if you are a linux user with too much free time - you might consider duplicating some of this.

 I'll discuss some of the other approaches I've considered, and my thought process around each choice I made.
+There are general recommendations at the [bottom of the post](#what-do-you-recommend-i-use "Yes, you can skip the blog post with this link.
+I won't mind").

 ## Passwords

 I used to be on LastPass till 2017[^3], when I migrated to [`pass`][pass] ("the standard unix password manager").
 With pass, each password lives inside of a gpg encrypted file whose filename is the title of the website or resource that requires the password.

 `pass` automatically manages a git repository for you, which I sync against GitLab.
 The one downside of using `pass` is that the list of my domains is visible to my hosting provider. [^1] In the past, I've set this up against Keybase Encrypted Git (Keybase doesn't get to see even the file list), and my own git-server (only I get to see it).

 I don't push it to GitHub, since most of my stuff lives on GitHub anyway, and I didn't want to add my passwords there as well.
-GitLab uptime is decent enough for my usecase (I have [my own git server](https://git.captnemo.in/explore/repos) configured as a fallback if it goes down).
+GitLab uptime is decent enough for my usecase[^7].
 Finally, my GitLab account is fairly locked down with:

 -   zero integrations or third-party apps
 -   no active personal tokens
 -   social signin disabled
 -   only yubikey SSH key configured

 ### Mobile Passwords